LuizBreak/LuizBreak/README.md

 - 😄  Pronouns: He/Him

 - ⚡ Fun fact: I have Cycled around the Dominican Island twice already.
-Each time wast 1,200km in 14 days.
+A Total of t 1,200km in 14 days each time.

-Cheers & Happy Couding.
+Cheers & Happy Coding.

 **Personal Quote:** "The best way to predict the future is to create it"